camelstation/Dijkstra_ClosestPrecip/README.md

 A fast routine to return a 2D array of distance to closest precipitating grid cell.

-* Input: a 2D array
+* Input: a 2D array of precip
-* Output: a 2D array
+* Output: a 2D array of distance to closest precipitating grid cell (measured by number of grid cells)

 I have used it for super-resolution exercises (e.g., see https://arxiv.org/abs/2012.01233) but it could be used for many applications.